-I booked the dive trip to North Seymour in the Galapagos on a whim.
+I booked the dive trip to North Seymour while Galapagos island hopping on a whim.
 My original intent (and budget) was to only go diving at the famous Kicker Rock off the coast of San Cristobal at the end of our trip a few days later.
 But when Angie and her friends started planning a second day trip from Santa Cruz that was not originally scheduled, my mind began to wander.

 Did I really want to go on another expensive island tour, or would I rather spend $30 more to go diving?